amperity/ken/README.md

 ```

 This would produce a span event labeled `"a thing"` with a few potential
-additional attributes - a `::foo?` key set to true, an `:ken.event/error` key
+additional attributes - a `::foo?` key set to true, a `:ken.event/error` key
 with the caught exception, and a `::thinking` key holding the number of
 milliseconds spent in the `think-heavily` call.